Snow Hill school bus collision: Crash

 During the second collision, the tractor and trailer of the Military Distributors truck separated and the tractor turned over on its right side into the northbound lane.
 The cab burst into flames and the driver of the tractor was killed.
 The front of the grain trailer also caught fire but the driver of that vehicle was able to escape.
-The driver of the soybean truck and the passenger in the automobile sustained minor injuries.
+The driver of the second truck and the passenger in the automobile sustained minor injuries.

 Victims

 Reportedly, Conger was alive at during the time of the initial impact, but died due to multiple chest injuries, combined with the fire that broke out in his cab.

-Of the twenty-six students on the school bus, five were killed outright.
-These included Mittie Mumford (9), Ricky Corbitt (11), James Arthur Lee (12), and Robert Warren (12) and Shawanna Albritton(13).
+Of the twenty-six students on the school bus, five were killed instantly: Mittie Mumford (9), Ricky Corbitt (11), James Arthur Lee (12), and Robert Warren (12) and Shawanna Albritton(13).
 Corbitt and Warren were cousins.
 Robbie Bass, 10 years old, died the evening of June 2 at Duke University Hospital, bringing the death toll to a total of seven.
 The remaining students, along with the bus driver, were injured, many critically.
 Three students were air-lifted to Duke University Medical Center in Durham, North Carolina, and the remainder were transported to Wayne County Memorial Hospital in Goldsboro, North Carolina.